Business Partner

 - Active flag: It is recommended to keep only one bank account Active to avoid errors; otherwise ensure the correct bank account is used.

-- Country: Here, the user can select a country from the list to specify if the bank account is a domestic bank account or a foreign bank account.
+- Country: Select a country from the list to specify if the bank account is a domestic bank account or a foreign bank account.

 - User/Contact: In case you want to associate a contact for this bank account.